-When obtaining an abstract reference number, the authors fill out their name(s) and contact data via the website.
+When obtaining a paper reference number, the authors fill out their name(s) and contact data via the website.
 This identity data is accessible to the conference organizers but not to the reviewers in the technical program committee (TPC).
-Be aware that not all TPC members will read every abstract.
+Be aware that not all TPC members will read every paper submitted.

-Your identity will be revealed to the TPC members only after a decision has been made on whether the abstract has been selected for presentation at IEEE MEMS 2021.
+Your identity will be revealed to the TPC members only after a decision has been made on whether the paper has been selected for presentation at IEEE MEMS 2021.

 How is this different from a single-blind review process?

-The two-page abstract must be formatted as outlined in the template that can be downloaded here
+The 2-page (minimal) to 4-page paper must be formatted as outlined in the template that can be downloaded here

-The three important differences in the abstract writing are as follows:
+The two important differences in the paper writing are as follows:

 Helpful Hints for DBR

-Please make sure to do the following before uploading your abstract:
+Please make sure to do the following before uploading your paper:

 - Please refer to any of your previous work in a neutral manner.
-Instead of "we" or "our", replace with "their".
+Instead of "we" or "our", replace with "previously reported/published" (or alike).

-- Make sure to identify any Conflict of Interests in the TPC on your Abstract Information form.
+- Make sure to identify any Conflict of Interests in the TPC on your Paper Information form.

 - If your referenced work has not been published, please provide us with the appropriate reference on the "Upload" form.